apptimistco/asn/rfc.md

 An administrator or mirror may exec this command in the `established` state for the server to send all matching objects before its acknowledgment.

-This requests everything since EPOCH for the LOGIN user.
+This requests everything since TIME for the LOGIN user.

-    fetch @EPOCH
+    fetch @TIME

-This requests messages to the USER since EPOCH.
+This requests messages to the USER since TIME.

-    fetch USER/asn/messages@EPOCH
+    fetch USER/asn/messages@TIME

 This requests the blob containing USER's ASN authentication key.